E-man248/emmanuel.omariosei-Portfolio/README.md

-# Portfolio - Emmanuel Omari-Osei
+# Portfolio - Emmanuel K. Omari-Osei

 **This repository serves as a showcase of my efforts in both current and past assignments and projects, for academic and personal applications.**